cyse7125-su24-team10/.github/profile/README.md

 Key features of our application include:
 - Integration of LLaMA with **Pinecone** vector database for efficient information retrieval
 - Self-hosted solution on Kubernetes for enhanced control and customization
-- Continuous updates to the CVE knowledge base
 - Operators running hourly to ensure data freshness
 - Ability to query and analyze the latest vulnerability information